jeremp/twitter-rpi-bot/README.md

 At the moment we just have a hello.js script that prints a hello message.
 A Dockerfile is here to build the images running the script.

-Useful command :
+Useful commands :
-Build the image : `docker build -t hello-node .`
+* Build the image : `docker build -t hello-node .`
-Run the image : `docker run hello-node`
+* Run the image : `docker run hello-node`